Smooth numbers in arithmetic progressions to large moduli: Overview of key ideas

-Following previous works \cite{bombieri1986primes,drappeau2015theoremes,maynard2020primes} based on the \emph{dispersion method}, we apply Cauchy--Schwarz in the $r, m$ variables, expand the square, and Fourier-complete the resulting sums in $m$ to sums over $h$.
-Ignoring GCD-constraints, the key resulting exponential sum is a smoothed variant of
+Following previous works \cite{bombieri1986primes,drappeau2015theoremes,maynard2025primes} based on Linnik's \emph{dispersion method} \cite{linnik1963dispersion}, we apply Cauchy--Schwarz in the $r, m$ variables, expand the square, and Fourier-complete the resulting sums in $m$ to sums over $h$.
+Ignoring GCD constraints, the key resulting exponential sum is a smoothed variant of